 A few important facts to consider in your search:

 There is a lot of confusion as to the interplay between domains and trademarks.
 A domain name is an address or location.
-It may or may not be a trademark, or serve as a barrier, depending up whether it is a descriptive search term or contains a distinctive term.
-Internet marketers love descriptive search terms because they are be good for search engine purposes.
-However, they are problematic for building brand value and increasing the long term value of your intellectual property.
+It may or may not be a trademark, or serve as a barrier, depending on whether it is a descriptive search term or contains a distinctive term.
+Internet marketers love descriptive search terms because they are good for search engine purposes.
+However, they are problematic for building brand value and increasing the long-term value of your intellectual property. and check federal registration and application and take a look at what they need to submit here are some information links.

 2. Is the same mark in use for the same or similar goods and services?